Perspective | Black participation in covid-19 vaccine trials is key to Black economic recovery

 Black Americans account for about 13 percent of the U.S. population but 24 percent of coronavirus deaths, the Pew Research Center reported in June.

-But when I ask the Black folks I know if they’re going to take a covid-19 vaccine, most without hesitation say, “No, I will not.”
+But when I ask the Black folks I know if they’re going to take a coronavirus vaccine, most without hesitation say, “No, I will not.”

 They all reference the infamous Tuskegee syphilis study, which started in 1932 with the recruitment of 600 Black men.
 About half of the men in the initial study conducted by the U.S. Public Health Service had syphilis, but they weren’t given adequate treatment because the point of the experiment was to watch the progression of the venereal disease.
 A government panel later found that the men weren’t told the true purpose of the experiment.